Instant noodles: Composition

 Frying is a common dehydration process for producing instant noodles.
-According to USDA regulations, oil-fried instant noodles should not have fat content higher than 20% of total weight.
-However, the amount of oil could increase during the frying process.
+According to USDA regulations, oil-fried instant noodles should not have a combined fat content of ingredients and frying higher than 20% of total weight.
 Palm oil is chosen as the frying oil for instant noodles due to its heat stability and low cost.
-Due to their high fat content and low moisture content, instant noodles are highly susceptible to lipid oxidation, and relatively high amount of preservatives are added.
+Due to their high fat and low moisture content, instant noodles are susceptible to lipid oxidation, and relatively high amounts of antioxidant preservatives, such as TBHQ, are added.

 Hence, to avoid the generation of off-flavors and health-risking compounds, some instant noodles are dehydrated by ways other than frying to reduce fat content.
 According to the USDA, non-fried instant noodles should have a fat content lower than 3%.